 I was hired by the Chief in 1999.
 I recall him remarking about how well my resume was written.
 He asked me if I wrote the piece.
 At that time I was very young and really wanting to please everyone.
 I rarely recognized insults.
 As I look back now, that was an insult to me.

 Within a few years the Chief hired a new legal counsel, who was a white women.
 She made him feel more comfortable, as she worked for him.
-She often stated this to me as I began to build a working relationship with her.
+She often stated this to me as I began to attempt to build a working relationship with her.

 She considered herself a “white women” and I had no problem characterizing her in this way.
 I never felt it was a racial slur or sexist reference.
 I never thought she felt that way either.
 After much thought I have discovered many derogatory statements and stigmas she would make to me.
 These terms echo in many tribal governments today!